-When using a conventional single-lens reflex camera with interchangeable lens system, if you want to take pictures with different exposure compensation and white balance settings, you have to view the pictures later to check the results.
-With the live view function of this camera, you can use the monitor to display and check the subject you want to capture when taking the picture.
+When using a conventional digital single-lens reflex camera with interchangeable lens system, it was necessary to wait until after taking the picture to check the results of the exposure compensation and white balance settings.
+With the live view function of this camera, however, you can use the monitor to display and check the subject you want to capture.